littermap/littermap-aws-backend/README.md

 - `docker images`

-Now, to build `get-scaled-image` for the `arm` architecture:
+Now, to build `scale-image-experimental` for the `arm` architecture:

-- `./manage build-cpp-function get-scaled-image arm`
+- `./manage build-cpp-function scale-image-experimental arm`

-If the build process completes successfully, it will produce a deployment-ready zip package at `functions/get-scaled-image/build/get-scaled-image.zip`.
+If the build process completes successfully, it will produce a deployment-ready zip package at `functions/scale-image-experimental/build/scale-image-experimental.zip`.

 ### Deploying the front-end